TKA is still accepting applications for select grades for the current school year. Contact firstname.lastname@example.org for more information.

 6th Grade Courses

 Sixth grade science is the systematic study of the Earth and how it works.
 During the first semester, students focus on Earth science principles with units including the Earth’s history and how the Earth functions.
 In the second semester, students study water resources and space science.
 Weekly labs are used throughout the year. iPads are integrated with the curriculum in order to provide access to online materials through Think Central.
-Other apps, such as Google Earth and Expeditions, are used frequently to help students visualize geologic concepts.
+Other apps, such as Google Earth, are used frequently to help students visualize geologic concepts.

 Ancient World History